Cave Clan

 The Cave Clan is a primarily Australian group dedicated to urban exploration.

 History

 The Cave Clan was founded on 26 January (Australia Day), 1986 by three Melbourne teenagers, Woody, Dougo and Sloth.
 The trio had started exploring together during the summer of 1985–1986.

+Originally based in Melbourne and greater Victoria, the Cave Clan expanded beyond state borders over time.
+The first and most notable expansion was the formation of the Sydney Cave Clan, or "Sydclan," in 1991 by Michael “Predator” Carlton.
+While the Melbourne and Sydney Cave Clans remain the most prominent groups, there have been Cave Clan chapters in South Australia, Queensland, the Australian Capital Territory, and Tasmania.
+The group has also included some international members, most notably Jeff "Ninjalicious" Chapman from Toronto, Canada.